StarCrusher96/Kerbal-Star-Systems-2/README.md

 Rather than chasing spectacle alone or making false promises, KSS2 focuses on systems that feel intentional.
 Visuals, planetary behavior, and gameplay challenge are designed together to reward careful planning, creative engineering, and the occasional rapid unscheduled disassembly.

-Actively developed and built by one of the longest-active KSP modders (over a decade), KSS2 aims to be stable, ambitious, and very difficult to break; unless you’re really trying.
+Actively developed and maintained by one of the longest-active KSP modders, with over a decade of experience.
+KSS2 aims to be stable, ambitious, and very difficult to break; unless you’re really trying.

 _Leave Kerbol behind and enjoy breaking new star systems._